EllyC20/The-BookStore-MS4/README.md

   * The home page
   * Can access the log out functionality
   * Profile
+  * Product management (Add a product)
+  * Edit a product
+  * Delete a product
+  * Send a newsletter to subscribers
   * The products page
   * Specific category pages
   * The basket